LucasWilsonGit/LucasWilsonGit.github.io/_posts/2025-08-12-DataStructures.md

     </span>
 </div>

-It's not at all rigorous to comment on a single test run without multiple repetitions and various search lengths to establish trends, but as a rather meaningless comment on a baseline of 25 searches through a larger-than-RAM dataset, the difference between planar and interleaved seems to be even larger.
+It's not rigorous to comment on a single test run, but as a single datapoint of 25 searches through a larger-than-RAM dataset, the difference between planar and interleaved seems to be even larger though still around an order of magnitude.
 This is probably because again, the Planar uses memory more efficiently so we deal with less misses going out to disk which is super costly even compared to missing cache and going to RAM.
-I have SSD storage so still pretty fast.
+I have SSD storage so still pretty fast meaning it "only" took me half an hour to run a single trial for a ~62 GiB dataset.
+The search is of course not a particularly optimised linear search and could be made *much* faster but that is not the point, so long as the same linear search for the two compared data layouts is used the results should be valid to compare them.

 <b>Note:</b>